Curly Parsley | A Green Ornament at Medieval European Banquets

-Curly parsley is a biennial herb of the Apiaceae family, characterized by its tightly curled leaves and vibrant green color.
-Its ornamental value and tidy form make it popular in home gardens and decorative flower beds.
+Curly parsley, a biennial plant in the Apiaceae family, is characterized by its uniquely frilled leaves and vibrant green color.

 Basic Information

-During the Roman era, parsley was appreciated as a garden plant, and the curled-leaf type was valued for its ornamental beauty in the flower beds of elite residences.
+During the Roman era, parsley gained recognition as a garden plant, appreciated both for practical and decorative purposes.
+Especially the curled variety was selected for its visual appeal.

-In medieval Europe, parsley became a standard plant in monastic kitchen gardens (potagers), where monks organized their gardens into geometric sections, often planting parsley in neat rows.
-Curly parsley continues to carry on this long-standing horticultural tradition.
+In medieval Europe, curly parsley became a staple in monastic kitchen gardens.
+Monks divided gardens into geometric sections and planted parsley in orderly rows, as depicted in many herbals.
+Curly parsley remains one of the plants that carry on this tradition.

 Gardening Advice